top of page

 ree

-Last week marked the beginning of the school year, and I decided to give her a break from her usual commitments because she expressed feeling exhausted from the transition.
-I thought it would be a good idea to allow her some time to recharge, not fully realizing that this would coincide with her volleyball practices.
-I genuinely didn’t know about the first missed practice, and I was not aware that the upcoming practice would be missed as well.
+Last week was the start of the school year, and I thought giving her a break from her usual activities would help since she was feeling worn out from the change.
+I didn’t realize this would overlap with her volleyball practices.
+I honestly didn’t know about the first missed practice and didn’t know she’d miss the next one too.

-I want to support her through this transition and help her regain her confidence.
-I know she has the talent and determination to excel, but I worry about how this experience will affect her enthusiasm for the sport she loves.
-As a parent, I feel a mix of emotions—sadness, frustration, and a desire to encourage her to keep pushing forward despite this setback.
-I hope that she can view this as a new opportunity to grow and improve, and I will be there to support her every step of the way.
+I want to be there for her during this change and help her get her confidence back.
+I know she's got the talent and drive to do well, but I worry about how this might affect her love for the game.
+As a parent, I'm feeling all sorts of things—sadness, frustration, and the urge to cheer her on to keep going despite this bump in the road.
+I hope she can see this as a chance to grow and get better, and I'll be right there to support her every step of the way.

 At times, we need a WooSaa